Bloggbild för: DIY: 2 Easy Recipes for Homemade Non-Toxic Slime That's Sustainable & Naturally Fun

 Instructions:

-• The slime should simmer for about 5 minutes or until it pulls away from the sides of the pot.
-To get a slimier consistency, you can use a little less psyllium husk powder.
-This recipe gives a slightly thicker slime with a dark pink color!
-Good luck with your experimenting!
+For a more slimey slime, you can use a little less psyllium husk.
+This recipe produces a slightly thicker slime with a dark pink color!

 Source: kemi.se (questionable ingredients in homemade slime)